1. Introduction

 • re-starting Sublime Text.

-Sublime Text and Plugins can push debug information to the Console by using the Python print() function.
-To open the Console, press Ctrl+` or select View > Show Console from the main menu.
+Sublime Text and Plugins can print debug information to the Console by using the Python print() function.
+To open the Console, press Ctrl+` or select View ‣ Show Console from the main menu.

 Screenshot showing Console

 The upper panel is a read-only View and at this writing cannot be searched.
-The lower panel sends its input to the built-in Python interpreter, giving you direct access to the Sublime Text API.
+You can, however, copy text from it and paste it elsewhere.
+The lower part of the panel is an Input View that sends its input to the built-in Python interpreter, giving you direct access to the Sublime Text API.

 Entering sublime.log_commands(True) and/or sublime.log_input(True) is a great way to see what’s going on inside, as well as debug, if something isn’t going as you expected.